f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/labSetupAWS.rst

 2. Set or verify environment AWS credentials

-   .. note:: AWS Access and Secret keys for the UDF environment are located under **cloud accounts**
+   .. note:: AWS Access and Secret keys for the UDF environment are located in the Blueprint or Course Documentation, under section **cloud accounts**

    .. warning:: For UDF users, the region must be ``us-west-2``

    In the terminal window, copy the below text and paste+enter: